IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 |CORS| Export the metadata of the current published version of a dataset in various formats.

+To get a list of available formats, see :ref:`available-exporters` and :ref:`get-export-formats`.

 See also :ref:`batch-exports-through-the-api` and the note below:

 .. code-block:: bash